 So how much should we save and how much is enough?
 That is part of what a personal relationship with Jesus Christ is about.
 It is personal and unique for every person and their circumstances, there is no set percentage or formula for how much is enough.
 But that does not mean it is a “free-for-all” either.
 Here is why.

 You might disagree with the Biblical interpretations, although most offer no argument.
 The Bible says we should plan and part of planning for the future is responsible saving.
 But you can’t disagree with the hard, cold realities of math.

 The average Social Security payment is $1,360.
 On a yearly basis that is an income of $16,320, which isn’t exactly enough money to head to the luxury beach resorts or even stretch out on a sandy Florida beach.
-It sure isn’t enough to let you enjoy the beach very often.
+It isn’t enough to let you drive to the beach very often given the price of gas.
 It isn’t even enough to allow you to serve actively, go on mission trips and continue to give generously to God in your retirement.

 The harsh realities of the cost of living, inflation and an uncertain economy say you need more.
 Any sense of reality says you need more to enjoy retirement, especially if you want to stay active in that retirement.

 If you make $40,000 per year, and assume you will do better in the future, and you want to retire comfortably, experts say you will need at least 60% of your gross and most say much closer to 100%.
 Sure, some expenses will go down, but others, such as travel and healthcare, will increase.
 Given the rate of increase of healthcare expenses, it is likely that those increased costs will eat up any saving from not having work-related expenses.
 Frankly, planning for 90-100% of your current living expenses is the safe plan.